Snipcart vs. Shopify Buy Button: E-Commerce ReviewJune 23, 2016

 Advantages of Shopify's vast underlying ecosystem

-The Lite plan on Shopify also gives you access to other cool sales channels.
+The Lite plan on Shopify gives you access to other cool sales channels.
 Merchants looking to sell products in real life can use the POS app, and a Facebook store for social media.
 As of right now, Snipcart does not support these scenarios.
 It's honestly something we're interested in experimenting with.
 But in our 3+ years of growing our business, we've never had user requests and suggestions regarding these.
 And since we're a small team, we need to prioritize popular and key feature development beforehand.

 And of course, thanks to Shopify's impressive workforce, you get 24/7 phone, chat & email support.